zackboll/opencv_core_ada/README.md

 using the `opencv4` pkg-config package.

-The binding targets portable OpenCV 4.x Core behavior.
-Release-by-release compatibility across all OpenCV 4.x versions is not yet formally characterized, so authoritative OpenCV declarations/source are checked when each feature is integrated.
+The binding currently targets the OpenCV 4.x Core API, with feature behavior checked against OpenCV 4.10 where the implementation has relevant version-specific details.
+Compatibility across every OpenCV 4.x release has not yet been formally characterized.

 ---

 ## Building

-Clone the repository and build it with Alire:
+Clone the repository and build with Alire:

 ```sh
 git clone https://github.com/zackboll/opencvcore_ada.git